 If your child has allergies or special dietary needs, consider organizing a candy trade before your kids dig in.
 Another idea would be to set aside special homemade treats if your child’s dietary restrictions are especially limiting.
 Throw away any candy that is open, looks tampered with, or has a broken seal.
 Ration out candy to avoid giving kids stomach aches and an overload of sugar.

 Halloween can be such a scary, magical, and exciting day!
 When we all look out for the safety of our kids, it only enhances the fall magic!
+Just follow these simple Trick or Treating Safety Tips this year.
 No matter what your plans are this Halloween, stay safe and stay spooky!